open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 to avoid notifications for small losses that are within the desired reliability range and not considered outages.

-#### Low on CPU resources

-This depends on the CPU metrics available on the deployment, eg.:
-`kube_pod_container_resource_limits{resource="cpu", unit="core"}` for
-Kubernetes.
-Let's call it `available_cores`.
-The idea here is to have an upper bound of the number of available cores, and the maximum expected ingestion rate considered safe, let's call it `safe_rate`, per core.
-This should trigger increase of resources/ instances (or raise an alert as appropriate) whenever `(actual_rate/available_cores) < safe_rate`.

-The `safe_rate` depends on the specific configuration being used. // TODO:
-Provide reference `safe_rate` for a few selected configurations.

 ### Secondary monitoring

 #### Queue length